Xomega-Net/Xomega.Docs/docs/tutorial/3-details/4-multi-select.md

   </xfk:data-objects>
 ```

-Next we will define a new structure `sales info` with our sales fields for the new data object.
+Next, we will define a new structure of `sales info` with our sales fields for the new data object.
 To allow multiple values for the `sales reason` parameter, we will set its attribute `list="true"`, as follows.

 ```xml
 <!-- added-lines-start -->